Presenting Your Monthly Update: The Curse and Cure

 Here’s why:

-– A great deal of it will be irrelevant to everyone
+– A great deal of it will be irrelevant to some people

-– Some of it we will already know and most of it we don’t care about
+– Some of it we will already know and much of it we don’t care about

-– Much of it is designed to make the presenter look good rather than help the audience
+– A lot of it is designed to make the presenter look good rather than help the audience

-– Probably all of it could be sent in an email
+– Probably, most of the information could be sent in an email

 There is another way